 Direct wiring (swapped Honda ECU, etc.)

-• Communication - (5 Volts) connect to the communication pin designated as "TXD+RXD" or "K-Line" - i.e. DLC diagnostic data link:
+- Communication - connect to the communication pin (check that the pin provides 5 Volts max, higher voltage will destroy the bluetooth module) designated as "TXD+RXD" or "K-Line" - i.e. DLC diagnostic data link:

 OBD1 ECU -> pin D7 (see OBD1 ECU pinout)